 Example: Boost Mobile offers a variety of freebies or deals for new customers.
 Those who switch their phone service can receive a free phone or free year of use on a more expensive phone.

 Double-sided referral rewards (AKA two-sided rewards)

-When both parties have something to gain, you can really increase the traction of your referral program, whether you’re in e-commerce or another type of industry.
+When both parties have something to gain, you can really increase the traction of your referral program, whether you’re in e-commerce, run a B2B business, or occupy another type of industry.
 In these types of programs, it’s win-win-win.
 Both customers have something to gain – the current customer and the new lead – and you earn a new sale.
 All-around, these types of programs see the most success, bring in the most dollars, and gain the most new business.
 Current customers refer more people, and more leads sign up with something to gain.

 However, some companies aren’t able or willing to give out this many rewards.
 This can be due to financial reasons, or if they don’t want to look into software that tracks and doles out rewards for more recipients.
 The threat of more work can be daunting.

 Double-sided rewards are great for all industries, especially for businesses that have the resources to implement this type of plan.
 It’s also best for brands that utilize referral software that can track and implement rewards on their behalf.

 Example: Meal kit delivery service HelloFresh, has a double-sided reward program, offering credit to both parties.
 Referrers get $20 off, with the successful referral receiving $40 in HelloFresh credit.

 You can also create a rewards program that does not offer any rewards to customers.
 This might be due to many reasons, such as additional costs, or simply not wanting to provide extra items to patrons.
 Instead, brands with this approach focus on more traditional marketing options and rely on word-of-mouth exposure to happen on its own.